why Stellantis N.V. [STLA] is a Good Choice for Investors After New Price Target of $22.12

 Stellantis N.V.
-[NYSE: STLA] loss -3.67% on the last trading session, reaching $16.81 price per share at the time.
-The company report on April 29, 2021 that Stellantis Named Among Top Employers for Latinas.
+[NYSE: STLA] surged by $1.18 during the normal trading session on Wednesday and reaching a high of $17.94 during the day while it closed the day at $17.94.
+The company report on May 3, 2021 that Stellantis Named Among Top Companies Recruiting Indigenous STEM Professionals.

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.